magomimmo/modern-cljs/doc/tutorial-06.md

 > NOTE 2: If you do not `^:export` a CLJS function, it will be subject
 > to Google Closure Compiler `:optimizations` strategies.
 When set to
-> `:simple` optimizations, the CLS compiler will minify the emitted
+> `:simple` optimizations, the GCSL compiler will minify the emitted
 > JS file and any local variable or function name will be shortened/obfuscated and
 > won't be available from external JS code.
 If a variable or function
 > name is annotated with `:export` metadata, its name will be